kadena-community/kadena.js/packages/libs/react-ui/README.md

 basic React components for reuse in Kadena applications.
-It uses [vanilla-extract/css][1] (will be referred to as VE) to establish a system of utility classes (defined as [sprinkles][2]) and CSS variables (defined in the theme) that align with Kadena's Design System and exposes them so that they can be used with any project or framework.
-A basic [Storybook][3] integration has been implemented so that users can preview components visually and interact with their configuration options.
+It uses [vanilla-extract/css][1] (will be referred to as VE) to establish a system of utility classes (defined as [sprinkles][2]) and CSS variables (defined in the theme) that align with [Kadena's Design System][3] and exposes them so that they can be used with any project or framework.
+A basic [Storybook][4] integration has been implemented so that users can preview components visually and interact with their configuration options.

 > Warning: This library is in its early development stage so elements in the
 > styling environment may change as well as the API for components.